thosgood/this-weeks-finds/markdown/201-250/week229.md

 and their applications.

 My own connection to Mac Lane is tiny.
-Everything I do uses his work, but that\'s true of lots of mathematicians: he discovered so much.
+Everything I do uses his work, but that's true of lots of mathematicians: he discovered so much.
 Apart from watching him celebrate his 90th birthday at a category theory conference in Portugal back in 1999, the best moment happened when I came to Chicago and gave a talk.
 He invited me up to his office and we talked a bit.
-He told me I should write a book explaining n-categories.
+He told me I should write a book explaining $n$-categories.
-I promised I would\...
+I promised I would...
 I was too shy to say much.

-Now I\'m trying to write that book, and I just happen to be staying in Mac Lane\'s old office, which makes me feel especially obliged to do it.
+Now I'm trying to write that book, and I just happen to be staying in Mac Lane's old office, which makes me feel especially obliged to do it.
 This office is on the third floor of the Ryerson Physical Laboratory.
 It has a very high ceiling, and one wall is lined with two stacks of metal bookshelves.
-You\'d need a ladder to reach the top!
+You'd need a ladder to reach the top!
 When I spoke to Mac Lane in his office, they were all full of books.
-Alas, they\'re empty now.
+Alas, they're empty now.

-Next time I\'ll say a bit about Julie Bergner\'s talk at the Maclane memorial conference - she spoke about derived categories of quiver representations and quantum groups.
+Next time I'll say a bit about Julie Bergner's talk at the Maclane memorial conference - she spoke about derived categories of quiver representations and quantum groups.
 But the conference was so intense and exhausting that first I need to recover by thinking about something completely different.
-So, I\'ll concentrate on last week\'s puzzle about rational tangles.
+So, I'll concentrate on last week's puzzle about rational tangles.

 But first: the astronomy picture of the week!

-It\'ll be more fun after a little background.
+It'll be more fun after a little background.
 The northern part of Mars is very different from the rest.
-It\'s much smoother, and the altitude is much less:
+It's much smoother, and the altitude is much less:

 ::: {align="CENTER"}